Nolan Gorman Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.52).
+- The Pirates have a 4.49 team ERA that ranks 19th across all MLB pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (143 total, 1.1 per game).
+- The Pirates allow the sixth-fewest home runs in baseball (144 total, 1.1 per game).

+- The Pirates will send Hatch (1-1) to the mound for his second start of the season.

+- The right-hander last appeared in relief on Thursday, when he threw one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.